radekxrandom/now/README.md

 To receive acces code there is a special form on /form.
 ![sc](https://i.imgur.com/pRadSUe.png)

-After I finish the website it is going to automatically send an e-mail with form data to my friend's inbox.

 Przed and po are going to look similiar.
 ![sc](https://i.imgur.com/dRK5tft.png)